Faith tattoo. Tattoos with translation: the best sketches (photo). Tattoo on hand

-What the Bible says about tattoos
+What the Bible Says About Tattoos

-Historical and cultural aspects of tattoo
+Historical and cultural aspects of tattoos

-The tradition of the tattooed brand has been preserved throughout the world for many centuries.
-Many probably remember how much trouble the lily brought on the shoulder of Lady Winter, the heroine of A. Dumas' novel The Three Musketeers.
-To this day, in places of deprivation of liberty, there is a whole complex system of prison tattoos that imprint on a person the history of his crimes and serving sentences for life.
+The tradition of tattooed branding has been preserved throughout the world for many centuries.
+Many probably remember how much trouble the lily on the shoulder of Lady Winter, the heroine of A. Dumas’ novel “The Three Musketeers,” brought.
+To this day, in places of deprivation of liberty there is a whole complex system of prison tattoos, which imprint on a person for life the history of his crimes and serving sentences.

-The civilized world learned about tattoos as an ornament around the 18th century, when the traveler D. Cook discovered the native settlements of the Tahiti islands.
+The civilized world learned about tattoos as decoration around the 18th century, when the traveler D. Cook discovered the native settlements of the Tahiti islands.
 It was there that he saw images on local residents that were purely decorative in nature and were made only for the sake of beauty.

-Spiritual Harm of Tattoos
+Spiritual harm of tattoos

 About sins:

-The attitude of the church to tattoos
+The attitude of the church towards tattoos

 What to do if the tattoo was done a long time ago